Nature strips

 Maintaining your nature strip

-- constructing a new driveway
+• constructing a new driveway crossover

-- excavation works and building construction
+• excavation works and building construction

-- temporary storage of materials
+• temporary storage of materials.

 Nature Strip Policy

-You may have an alternative to a grassed nature strip without the need to apply for a permit, provided it meets the Nature Strip Landscaping Policy
+Residents can choose to have an alternative to a grassed nature strip without the need to apply for a permit, provided it meets the Nature Strip Landscaping Policy

 Council recognises nature strips play an important role in the aesthetics, environmental and social health of the towns and villages within our shire.